-Archives: which will allow people to easily go to the music and commentary they are looking for again and again.
+Blog/Archives: which will allow people to easily go to the music and commentary they are looking for again and again.

 Links: which will give you quick access to other websites and information about swing, classic jazz, and American popular song.

 Content for this website will be added at regular intervals.
 As time passes, what is posted by me and others will gradually become a wonderful resource for those who are interested in swing.